 But what about the other 51 weeks of the year?

-While some of you are veterans yourselves, most of our SpouseBuzz readers are in a relationship of some kind with a currently serving veteran or a veteran of past conflict.
+While some of you are veterans yourselves, most of our SpouseBuzz readers are in a relationship of some kind with an active-duty service member or a veteran of a past conflict.
 We know how to support the veterans in our own homes.

 But I believe we also have a responsibility to support the other veterans around us, and help our civilian neighbors do the same.
 We can lead by example.